 The trip is physically demanding but requires no technical experience.
-Porters and pack animals carry the majority of your gear and trekkers may opt not to summit.
-Those who do not wish to climb, can relax at Base Camp or partake in moderate day treks.
-The climb is steep in parts but we generally travel unhurried.
+Porters and pack animals carry the majority of your gear.
+The trek is steep in parts but we generally travel unhurried.
 Pack weight is around 15 pounds.
 See our training page.

 Alpine Ascents in India

 All India programs are developed by Gordon Janow our native India expert.
-We are one of the few agencies to offer a highly supported trek. treating the ascent of Stok Kangri with same effort towards success and safety as our other programs.
+We are one of the few agencies to offer a highly supported trek.
 We also access many villages by foot, keeping in line with our desire to offer a unique and remote experience in Ladakh.

 About Your Guides